scilus/fibernavigator/README.rst

 - `Mesh display and interaction`_: how to create and modify the display of meshes.
 - `Drawing tool`_: how to draw on empty or already existing anatomies.
 - `Fiber navigation`_: how to interact with fibers and select a subset of them.
+- `Opacity rendering`_: how to generate orientation-dependent opacity rendering.
+- `Tractography-driven resting-state fMRI`_: how to combine dMRI with fMRI.

 A list of all tutorials can be seen on the `video tutorials`_ page.